-Paquita ballet is a celebrated classical ballet that premiered in 1846.
+The Paquita Ballet is a celebrated classical ballet that premiered in 1846.
 It tells a story of love and intrigue during Napoleon’s rule in Spain.
-This article dives into its origins, notable characters, and lasting impact on ballet.
+This article explores its origins, notable characters, and lasting impact on ballet.

 Key Takeaways